 Iout ∝ 0.1 mA/dB

-Connection for current loop and power is made using the 10m (32ft) cable that is included.
-Different length cables can be fitted and the wiring details are covered in the Installation and User Manual.
+The wiring details for current loop and power are covered in the Installation and User Manual.

 The 4-20mA current loop output is generally preferred for control and monitoring systems as the level and accuracy is not degraded by the length of cable (up to a limit).
 However, if your system needs a DC level then the current can be easily converted.